 ● Apache Spark;

 ● Apache Zeppelin;

 Bio: Scott Haines is a full-stack engineer with a current focus on real-time, highly available, trustworthy analytics systems.
-He is currently working at Twilio as a Principal Software Engineer on the Voice Insights team, where he helped drive spark adoption and streaming pipeline architectures, and build out a massive stream-processing platform.
+He is currently working at Twilio as a Software Architect and previously worked as Principal Software Engineer on the Voice Insights team, where he helped drive spark adoption and streaming pipeline architectures, and build out a massive stream-processing platform.

 Prior to Twilio, he worked on writing the backend Java APIs for Yahoo!
 Games, as well as the real-time game ranking/rating engine (built on Storm) to provide personalized recommendations and page views for 10 million customers.
 He finished his tenure at Yahoo! working for Flurry Analytics where he wrote the alerts/notifications system for mobile.